 Key Festivals in Udaipur

-Diwali is the busiest time of the year in Udaipur, as domestic tourists from neighboring Gujarat flock to Shreenathji Krishna temple at Nathdwara (about 30 minutes north of Udaipur).
+Diwali is the busiest time of the year in Udaipur, as domestic tourists from neighboring Gujarat flock to Shreenathji Krishna temple at Nathdwara (about an hour north of Udaipur).
 The town buildings are decorated with Pichwai paintings, featuring scenes from Lord Krishna's life, before Diwali every year.
 Udaipur is beautifully illuminated for Diwali, and you'll get a spectacular view of fireworks over the lake from surrounding rooftop restaurants such as the one at Jagat Niwas hotel.
 Locals also attend the Udaipur Light Festival, where there are music performances and food.

 An eclectic mix of locals and foreigners gather to celebrate Holi in the streets of Udaipur.
 For a unique experience, get tickets to the special Holika Dahan event held by the Mewar royal family at the City Palace on Holi eve.
 It features a royal procession and traditional burning of an effigy of demoness Holika on a sacred bonfire.